 4. The Technology Problem.
 Legacy environments tend to comprise a complex array of tools for capturing and transferring customer data.
 Even in the most disciplined environments, it’s difficult to align under standards and build a consistent infrastructure that doesn’t cost an arm and a leg to implement and support.

-5. The Information Architecture Problem.
+5. The Content Modularization Problem.
 Traditional form design is not capable of supporting reuse of common components across form types and channel types.
-Achieving digital transformation requires rebuilding the information architecture so that modular components of content can be re-used across multiple forms, such that if there’s a change to a given component (e.g. a logo, a data element, or even a block of text like regulatory language), it can be replicated across all the templates which contain that component.
+Achieving digital transformation requires reconceiving the content at the component level, then rebuilding the information architecture so that these modular components of content can be re-used across multiple forms.
+In addition to enabling content re-use in multiple templates, this approach ensures that any change to a given component (e.g. a logo, a data element, or even a block of text like regulatory language) can then be replicated across all the templates which contain that component.

 6. The Compliance Problem.
 Compliance / Legal departments have a range of openness to digitizing processes, based on the corporate mandate.
 But as a rule of thumb, these constituencies have tended to error on the side of the conservative, more paper-based, side of the spectrum.
 This leads to many process and support issues around data ingestion, because it forces the business and the forms development groups to multiply their process for each iteration of a data capture task.

 7. The Digital Transformation Problem.
 If the organization does have a digital transformation group, it tends to be focused on low-hanging fruit, e.g. the customer-facing web site and the marketing functions.
 To the extent that these things impact core business processes, most firms to date have made only the front end of the process more delightful for the client and haven’t begun to address changes to the back-end process.
 I will argue later that this creates a scenario where the real benefits to both the client and the organization are not realized and will likely go even longer without being addressed.